jnnhuynh-web/sql-challenge/README.md

   2. Data Engineering
     - Used the information you have to create a table schema for the CSV files.
 Specified data types, primary keys, foreign keys, and other constraints.
 Then, imported each CSV file into the corresponding SQL table.
   3. Data Analysis
-    - Used SLQ to look up various data about employees including: employee number, last name, first name, gender, and salary.
+    - Used SQL to look up various data about employees including: employee number, last name, first name, gender, and salary.